imtiaz993/imtiaz993/README.md

 <br >

-I enjoy creating user-friendly online applications that promote large traffic, lots of page views, and great user experiences. removing issues from current websites and adding improvements that greatly increase the operation and speed of the web.
-Ensured that all projects were delivered on schedule and efficiently, managing the entire lifecycle of software development for many.

 I long to collaborate with you and offer high-level, solid answers to your programming problems.
-Please get in touch with me so that we may talk more about how to fulfil your needs.
+Please get in touch with me so that we may talk more about how to fulfill your needs.